kevinsea/Insight-Wiki-Stage/A-Quick-Tour.md

+Insight is a set of extension methods that make working with database connections a little easier.

 # Some Examples #

 You can read these to get a flavor for the beer/code.

-## Getting Started ##

-1. Get the nuGet package: [http://www.nuget.org/packages/Insight.Database](http://www.nuget.org/packages/Insight.Database)
-2. Add a reference to `Insight.Database;` to your code.
-Insight.Database is wired up using extension methods.
-3. Register your database with `SqlInsightDbProvider.RegisterProvider();` (or another database)
-4. Relax and enjoy.

 ## Executing a Stored Procedure ##

 Executing a stored procedure is pretty easy.
-Just call Execute with the name of the procedure.
-Pass in an object for the parameters.
+Pass in the name of the procedure and an object for the parameters (create a class or use an anonymous type if you like).
 Insight figures out the rest.
-Use an anonymous type if you like.

 	var conn = new SqlConnection(connectionString);
 	conn.Execute("AddBeer", new { Name = "IPA", Flavor = "Bitter"});

 ## Auto-Open/Close ##

 Note that we are too lazy to open and close the connection.
-Insight does it for you.
+If the connection is closed, Insight will open it for you and close it when its done.
 Many times, you are just making individual one-shot calls to the database, so why should you have to manage that lifetime?

 If you combine this with an DI tool like [Ninject](http://www.ninject.org/), your code can be very clean.